 Discusses distribution network from how products enter to final destination, including reliability of distribution systems, distribution centers, ports, etc.

-Istanbul and the greater Marmara region are at the center of most distribution in Turkey.
-The Port of Istanbul is the largest port for imported products.
-Most distribution channels and head sales offices are in Istanbul and radiate out to the rest of the country and many neighboring countries.
-However, distributors in other cities may also be qualified to distribute throughout the country.
-For some sectors, such as medical technologies, the cities of Ankara and Izmir are becoming clusters with their own distribution centers that can serve the whole country.
-Depending on the location of consumers and end-users, most distributors have a dealer network throughout the country or in areas where the product is most used.
+Istanbul, and the greater Marmara region, is Turkey’s primary distribution center.
+The Port of Istanbul is Turkey’s largest port for imported products.
+Most of Turkey’s distribution channels and head sales offices are in Istanbul.
+Distributors maintain operations in various cities throughout the country.
+For some sectors, such as medical technologies, the cities of Ankara and Izmir are becoming clusters with distributor networks that serve all of Turkey.
+Depending on the location of consumers and end-users, most distributors have a dealer network throughout the country or in areas where the product is commonly purchased.
 In the case of several industrial sectors, a dealer/repair network may be required.
-On the other hand, commissioned representatives/agents periodically visit their customers together with their American principals to maintain strong personal contacts, which is an important marketing tool in Turkey.
-Truck-based distribution of goods is common; air and rail shipment, however, are also developing.
+Commissioned representatives/agents periodically visit their customers, together with their U.S. principals, to maintain strong personal contacts.
+Truck-based distribution of goods is common whereas air and rail shipment of goods, though developing, is less common.

 Using an Agent or Distributor

-Unless a U.S. firm has the staff and resources to open its own office in country, the most effective means of selling in Turkey is through a reliable and qualified local representative.
+Unless a U.S. firm has the staff and resources to open its own office in country, the most effective means of selling in Turkey is through reliable and qualified local representatives.
 Personal contacts are extremely important in Turkish business, in both the private and public sector.
-When dealing with government tenders, an agent is an absolute necessity to help with bureaucratic procedures and the language barrier.
+For this reason, when dealing with government tenders, local agents are often necessary to assist with bureaucratic procedures and to overcome the language barrier.

-Agency agreements under Turkish law are private contracts between two parties and their stipulations vary according to mutual needs.
+Agency agreements under Turkish law are private contracts between two parties.
 There are no fixed commissions.
-It is recommended that a sole manufacturer, representative and/or distributor be appointed for the entire country as well as other countries in the region.
-Agency agreements can be established for a period of a year, especially for a new contract, with a renewal option for a longer period, depending on agent performance.
-In cases where a large volume of government business is expected, it is essential to appoint a firm, either headquartered or with a branch office in Ankara, the capital.
+It is recommended that a sole manufacturer, representative, and/or distributor be appointed for the entire country, and, if necessary, the broader region.
+Agency agreements can be established for a period of a year, especially for a new contract, with a renewal option for a longer period contingent on agent performance.
+In cases where a large volume of government business is expected, it is recommended that U.S. companies liaise with a consulting firm either headquartered, or with a branch office, in Ankara.

 Establishing an Office

-The 2003 Foreign Direct Investment (FDI) Law was passed to “encourage FDI; protect the rights of foreign investors; to define ’investment’ and ’investor’ in line with international standards; to liberate the foreign investment climate based on equal treatment and free expatriation, to establish a notification-based system for FDI rather than screening and approval system which is abolished; and thus regulate the principles to increase FDI through established policies.”
-Legally, foreign-invested companies or foreign subsidiaries established in Turkey are treated as Turkish companies (though in practice, politics and policy concerns may lead to a less than even playing field).
+The 2003 FDI Law was passed to encourage FDI; protect the rights of foreign investors; define ‘investment’ and ‘investor’ in line with international standards; liberate the foreign investment climate based on equal treatment and free expatriation of proceeds; and replace the screening and approval system for FDI with a notification-based system.
+Legally, foreign-invested companies or foreign subsidiaries established in Turkey are treated as Turkish companies (though in practice, political issues may lead to an unequal playing field).